 Kuleba emphasized that a significant portion of his meeting with Jaishankar revolved around Ukraine’s proposed “Peace Formula” — a plan that calls for the complete withdrawal of Russian forces from all Ukrainian territory.
 “We paid specific attention to the Peace Formula and the next steps on the path of its implementation,” Kuleba said following the meeting.
 This initiative aligns with Ukraine’s broader diplomatic strategy of garnering support from nations around the world as it continues its struggle against Russian aggression.

-India’s Stance on the Russia-Ukraine Conflict
+India’s stance on the Russia-Ukraine conflict

 During their discussions, Jaishankar reiterated India’s position on the conflict, highlighting the importance of diplomacy and dialogue in resolving the war.
 India, with its longstanding economic and political ties to Russia, has maintained a neutral stance throughout the conflict.
 New Delhi has consistently called for a peaceful resolution but has refrained from publicly criticizing Russia or voting against it at the United Nations.